-If there was any doubt about the vulnerability of the human condition and the fundamental role that care plays in the reproduction (and survival) of society, the experiences of recent wars, the COVID pandemic and the environmental emergency should be enough to clear it out.
+Vulnerability and care are omnipresent.
+The experiences of Covid, ongoing wars, daily environmental and human emergencies make these clear.
+Besides, in personal terms, most of us have been and/or felt vulnerable at some point, and certainly all of us need care, have been cared, have given care, in one way or another.
 Gender (and the inequalities derived from it) expose both the prevalence of vulnerability associated with identity and family norms (for instance LGBTIQA+ discrimination, domestic abuse, sexual and gender based violence), as well as the precarious condition affecting care workers (often women, often racialized).
 In contexts of increasing vulnerability due to the pandemic, increasing global and national level inequalities, and the spread of systemic risks (from domestic violence to civil wars to environmental disasters), there is an urgent need to reflect about the intersections between vulnerability, gender and care as key axes to imagine political alternatives to navigate and adapt to this uncertain times in more humane ways.
+This course, in the words of a former student, “serves as a starting point, but not an end point, for rethinking care” and why that is an fundamentally political exercise.

-This course is a systematic examination of current scholarly debates about vulnerability and care, using gender as analytical lens.
-Against the dominant liberal premise of individual autonomy, this course explores the fundamental inter-dependence and eco-dependence character of sociality and individuality.
-Gender is approached from different perspectives ranging from feminism to ecofeminism, including post-structuralist and post-humanist thinkers.
+The course is a systematic examination of current scholarly debates about vulnerability and care, using gender as analytical lens.
+Against the dominant liberal premise of individual autonomy, this course explores how inter- and eco-dependence are core tenets of individuality and sociality.
+Gender is approached from different perspectives ranging from feminism to ecofeminism, including readings from post-structuralist and post-humanist thinkers.
 The aim of the course is to engage in these scholarly debates in connection to concrete case-studies and the ethical and political dilemmas derived from them.

-The main objective of this course is to develop in students an analytical capacity to reflect about gender, vulnerability and (the ethics of) care, and the ways in which they manifest concretely in daily life affairs.
+The main objective of this course is to develop in students an analytical capacity to think about gender, vulnerability and care critically, and connect that to the ways in which all three manifest concretely in daily life.

 In terms of contents, upon completion of the course you will: